Easter Cakesicles

 • 1)

 Melt the pink chocolate and pour in a piping bag.
 Cut the tip and drizzle (zig-zag) on the cakesicles.
-See blog post for different options to have colored chocolate.
+See blog post, section ingredients for different options to have colored chocolate.

 • 2)